Mechanical Engineering Technology BS

 - Bachelor of Science Degree (5 year)

-- Approximately 470 students enrolled
+- Approximately 460 students are enrolled in this program

 Cooperative Education & Experiential Education Component